 Passive microphones are not overly susceptible to distortion.

-A passive mic’s electronics are durable and resistant to overloading.
+A passive mic's electronics are durable and resistant to overloading.
 Therefore, its max SPL is a physical limitation.
-In order to distort a passive microphone, you’d have to have such a great sound pressure level that the diaphragm bangs against the capsule/cartridge, in which case it can move no further.
+To distort a passive microphone, you'd have to have such a great sound pressure level that the diaphragm bangs against the capsule/cartridge, in which case it can move no further.

 Where is the loudest place you'll put your passive dynamic microphones?
 For most studio engineers, the answer would be inside a kick drum.
 But even with the heaviest foot, the likelihood of the sound exceeding 155 dB SPL is slim-to-none.

 So unless you're trying to close-mic a space shuttle, I wouldn't worry about the max SPL of passive microphones.
 They won't distort in normal contexts!

 Measuring Max SPL Of Active Microphones